top of page

 Mexican, living in Scotland

-Finalist for the Shackleton Medal for the Protection for the Polar Regions, 2024.
+Her dedication and impact have earned her recognition as a finalist for the Shackleton Medal for the Protection of the Polar Regions, 2024.

 Member of